Random-Guyz/Gym-Management/README.md

 *Proceed with caution and at your own risk.*

 ## Description
-- This app is made in Android Studio with dart programming language.
 - This repository provides the `.apk` of the app.
+- Click here to download the app -> [Download](https://github.com/Random-Guyz/Gym-Management/blob/master/app.apk)

 ## Login Screen
 ![login](https://github.com/Random-Guyz/Gym-Management/assets/93507427/66e23aca-9ac1-4d54-9a43-54e1eb20613d)